SequentMicrosystems/SmartFan-rpi/node-red-contrib-sm-sfan/README.md

 ### SFAN Power node

-This node provides a connection to an Sequent Microsystems Smart Fan blow power.
+This node provides a connection to an Sequent Microsystems Smart Fan card.
 The card stack level can be set in the node dialog box or dynamically through ```msg.stack``` `.
 You can set the power from 0% to 100% thru ```msg.payload``` controling fan speed.